Organice/django-organice/docs/components.rst

 which is not available with an intermediate draft step:  All your changes are immediately visible online.

-Note that in django Organice we also use the blog functionality for other use cases that are very similar to the usual blogging, such as event agendas, job postings, download lists, etc.
+Note that in django Organice we also use the blog functionality for other use cases that are very similar to the usual blogging, such as event agendas, job postings, press releases, download lists, etc.

 Newsletter
 ==========